iip-ecosphere/platform/platform/documentation/FAQ.md

 *Reason:* A typical reason is that the variables are not frozen after setting the value.
 Without freezing, the values are not taken over into the instantiation (see also Section 8 of the platform handbook).
 Please do also consider that adding new variables with values and freezing them must not necessarily lead to an effect.
 If the type is a service, an application, a mesh etc. the instantiation will take that up as the types are known.
 Just adding a String, Integer or Real variable somewhere potentially implies that the instantiation does not know how an instantiation of that variable shall take place.

 *Solution:* Freeze your variables in the right place.
 If it is a pre-defined variable, freeze them in one of the top-level IVML modules/projects of your configuration.
 Services, applications, or meshes are typically frozen in the file where they are defined as new variables.
-In this case, freezing usually happens automatically as these modules declare a freeze block containing a “.” (freeze all new variables in this project).
+In this case, freezing usually happens automatically as these modules declare a freeze block containing a â€œ.â€� (freeze all new variables in this project).
 Please consider that a frozen variable intentionally cannot be changed anymore in IVML projects that import the project where the variable was frozen.

 ## My application/example build process unintendedly executes Java tests/Javadoc